 This unique railroad museum is located in four authentic railroad cars next to an active railroad yard.
 The museum is directly opposite the entrance to the Battleship Massachusetts.
 There are displays on local railroad history from 1847 until the present.
 It also feature a display of model trains in different gauges including an operational "N" scale train layout.
 Its also has a small kids play area.
 You will also enjoy sitting in a rare Diesel Rail Car and climbing aboard a vintage caboose.
 Visiting the boxcar will show you more displays and it also houses a video theater which shows railroad videos.
 The museum is open May 1 to June 30 and September 1 to Sept 29 Saturdyas and Sundays 12 to 4 pm.
 In July and August the museum is open Friday Saturday and Sunday 12 to 4 pm.
 We also hold special events all summer and we host a Haunted Rail Yard the last three weekends (Friday, Saturday and Sunday) in October.

 The Town of Fairhaven Visitors Center has brochures and maps about Fairhaven attractions, history, businesses and events as well as information about other nearby communities.
 It is open year round.
 Brochures for self-guided tours are available.
 There is also information about free guided walking tours held at various times and location throughout town.
 The museum of the Fairhaven Historical Society, Inc. is located the the same building and may be viewed by the public whenever the Visitors Center is open.
-Hours are Monday, Tuesday, Thursday, Friday and Saturday 8:00 a.m. to Noon and 12:30 to 4:30 p.m.
-(From mid-June through mid-October the Visitors Center is also open on Sunday afternoons from 1:00 to 4:00 p.m., during the Farmers Market.)
+Regular hours are Monday, Tuesday, Thursday, Friday and Saturday 8:00 a.m. to Noon and 12:30 to 4:30 p.m.
+On Monday mornings in July and August the Office of Tourism presents free outdoor children's activities and guest presentations at Monday Morning Fun, from 9:00 to 11:30 a.m., geared to children 5 to 12 and their parents or guardians.

 Fort Phoenix, overlooking New Bedford Harbor, was built during the Revolutionary War and was manned through the Civil War.
 It is a public park operated by the Town of Fairhaven and is open to the public during daylight hours.
 In the summer there are sometimes historical reenactors from the Fairhaven Village Militia on duty to talk about the fort's history.
 The Fairhaven Office of Tourism offers a historical presentation each Friday morning at 10:00 a.m. in June, July, August and September.
 The historical fort is directly adjacent to a public state beach with plenty of free parking.